ds26gte/txt2page/README.txt

 .SH txt2page

-txt2page is a bash/vim script that converts free-form plain text into HTML, PDF, or docx (LibreOffice).
+txt2page is a bash/vim script that converts plain text into HTML, PDF, or docx (LibreOffice).
+A small amount of groff markup is also tolerated.

 The external program groff is needed for PDF; pandoc for docx.